pyjanitor-devs/pyjanitor/CONTRIBUTING.rst

 Styling problems must be resolved before the pull request can be accepted.

-``make test`` runs all of ``pyjanitor``'s unit tests to probe for whether changes to the source code have potentially introduced bugs.
+``make test`` runs all ``pyjanitor``'s unit tests to probe for whether changes to the source code have potentially introduced bugs.
 These tests must also pass before the pull request is accepted.

-All of these commands are available when you create the development environment.
+All these commands are available when you create the development environment.

 When you run the test locally, the tests in ``chemistry.py``, ``biology.py``, ``spark.py`` are automatically skipped if you don't have the optional dependencies (e.g. ``rdkit``) installed.